pirlruc/PlenoCalib/README.md

 Methods for calibrating standard plenoptic cameras.

 # Usage
-1. Install  the toolbox using:
+1. Install the toolbox using (it might be needed some manual download of the dependencies identified):
 ```
     ins = setup.Setup;
     ins.install;
 ```
-It might be needed some manual download of the dependencies identified within the library.

 2. Download Lytro datasets and white images from the following link:
 https://ieee-dataport.org/open-access/lytro-illum-calibration-dataset